no-nonsense-basketball/nononsensebasketball.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: About
-description: I am a current high schooler with JV basketball experience.
-When I first started high school, I struggled with effectively maximizing the time I had during my workouts.
-I've seen many others struggle with creating an efficient workout as well.
-As a result, I decided to create this website in order to help others who want to learn to workout effectively, instead of wasting countless hours while not getting better at all.
-On this website, you will find various resources that will help you reach your goal in your basketball journey.
-In addition, I am also willing to create FREE personalized workout plans related to your specific situation.
-Every player is in a different situation.
-For instance, one may be on the shorter side and struggles with getting playing time on the court, because they can't fit a role.
-To receive a FREE personalized workout plan made just for you, click the workouts tab to get started.
-Lastly, for those of you struggling with the mental aspects of the game, check out the motivation tab.
+description: I’m a high schooler with JV basketball experience, and when I first started high school, I had trouble making the most of my workout time.
+I would workout for hours but wouldn't see any improvement during team practices and games.
+I realized many other players face the same challenge—spending hours training without seeing real improvement.
+That’s why I created this website: to help players workout more efficiently and get better results from the work they put in.

+On this website, you will find a variety of resources designed to help you reach your basketball goals more efficiently.
+From basketball drills to conditioning and strength training workouts, everything is designed to maximize your progress without wasting time.

+In addition, I offer FREE personalized workout plans tailored to your unique situation.
+Whether you're looking to get more playing time, develop specific skills, or overcome personal challenges like size or athletic ability, I’ll help you design a plan that fits your personal needs.
+To get started, just visit the Workouts tab for more info.

+For those struggling with the mental aspects of the game, check out the motivation tab.

 nav: true
 nav_order: 1
 ---